-A school assignment which became a business idea has encouraged over 10,000 kids from six African countries to attend school regularly.
+A school assignment that became a business idea has encouraged over 10,000 kids from six African countries to attend school regularly.

 by Nikhil Sreekandan

 “Resourcing Africa’s Future”, reads the tagline of Rethaka, a for-profit social enterprise, based in Rustenburg, South Africa.
-Founded by Thato Kgatlhanye and her friends in 2013, Rethaka utilises the limitless amount of plastic waste polluting its town and nearby settlements, to upcycle it into 100% recycled plastic schoolbags – branded Repurpose – for the local, disadvantaged children.
+Founded by Thato Kgatlhanye and her friends in 2013, Rethaka utilises the limitless amount of plastic waste polluting its town and nearby settlements, and then turn them into 100% recycled plastic schoolbags – all for local, disadvantaged children.

-Repurpose Schoolbags brings together recycling, solar power and education for children.
-Designed to do more with less, the bags are made from recycled plastic bags and have an integrated solar panel on their flaps that charges on the way to school and can then transform into a desk lamp for children to study in the dark at night.
+Branded Repurpose Schoolbags, the organisation brings together recycling, solar power generation, and education for children.
+Designed to do more with less, the bags are made from recycled plastic bags and have an integrated solar panel on their flaps that charges on the way to school.
+The children can then transform the bag into a desk lamp for when they study in the dark at night.
 The bags are also fitted with reflective material to increase the children’s visibility to motorists on their long walks to and from school.

 Since its inception, the organisation has hit a number of milestones, picking up a number of international awards as well in the process.
 Phemelo Segoe, the Brand Manager at Rethaka (Pty) Ltd says, “Repurpose Schoolbags has changed more than 10,000 lives.
 We have since been featured on multiple intentional platforms namely CNN, BBC and The Wall Street Journal.
 We’ve also won a number of awards since 2013, but most recently we won the ELLE International Impact Award 2016.”

-It was initially, an idea that sparked as part of an assignment for a design course in college, says Phemelo.
+It was initially an idea that sparked as part of an assignment for a design course in college.
 “It was a school assignment before a business idea.
-The aim was to solve 3 prevalent social issues namely plastic pollution, unemployment and no electricity with a single product.”
+The aim was to solve 3 prevalent social issues namely plastic pollution, unemployment and no electricity with a single product,” says Phemelo.

 Thato and her friends (they have since left the company) were looking around for something accessible, that could form the basis of a business when they noticed all the school kids who used plastic bags to carry their books to school.
 This led them to think whether it would be possible to turn plastic bags into a textile that can be sewn to make backpacks.
 With no prior manufacturing experience and no cash, all they had was this idea and the determination to make it work.

-Refusing to give up due to their lack of capital, they decided to enter for start-up competitions and apply for grants, putting all their energy into writing the best proposals.
-Their plan worked, they came third at the SAB Foundation Social Innovation Awards and took home R300,000 (£17,000).
+Refusing to give up due to their lack of capital, they decided to join start-up competitions and apply for grants, putting all their energy into writing the best proposals.
+Their plan worked as they came third at the SAB Foundation Social Innovation Awards and took home R300,000 (£17,000).

 That’s when Thato’s landlord made the observation that the bags could work even better if it could light up.
 Thato’s mother always used to tell her how they would have just one candle to last an entire week, which would burn out fast, leaving them unable to study at night.
 In a country where people still live without electricity, it made total sense to invest in the idea and it led to the solar charger with a sun reflector to be slipped into a pocket on the outside of the bag.